chef/chef-load/README.md

 #### Chef API client

-The client defined by "client_name" in the chef-load configuration file needs to be able to create clients.
+The client defined by "client_name" in the chef-load configuration file needs to be an admin user of the org.

-By default only admin users can create clients so the recommendation is to set "client_name" and "client_key" to an admin user of the org.

-If you want to use a regular user or even a regular client instead then you will need to use the [knife-acl plugin](https://github.com/chef/knife-acl) to create a new group in the Chef Server, add the regular user or client to that group and then give the group the create permission on the clients container.

 ## Upgrading chef-load